k00mi/gitaly/design/README.md

 * Each worker can take either HTTP or SSH git access.
   * HTTP git access will be handled by workhorse, shelling out to perform the command that was required by the user.
   * SSH git access is handled by ssh itself, with a standard git executable.
 We only wire authorization in front of it with gitlab-shell.
-* Each worker can create Rugged objects or shell out either from unicorn or from sidekiq at it's own discretion.
+* Each worker can create `Rugged::Repository` objects or shell out either from unicorn or from sidekiq at it's own discretion.

 ![current status](design/img/01-current-storage-architecture.png)